hktxt/YOLOv3/README.md

 ### Description

 This repository contains implementation of training and inference code of YOLOv3 in PyTorch.
 It is self-contained on mainstream platform and it supports custom data trianing as well.
 Credit to Joseph Redmon for [YOLO](https://pjreddie.com/darknet/yolo/) and the paper can be found [here](https://pjreddie.com/media/files/papers/YOLOv3.pdf).
 I am highly inspired by these two repositories: [yolov3](https://github.com/ultralytics/yolov3) and [yolo_v3](https://github.com/ydixon/yolo_v3).
-Just go to the [Dev]() for more details of YOLOv3.
+It is recommended to read their codes to see the specific implementation steps and logic.
+Also you can just go to the [Dev]() for more details of YOLOv3.

 ### Requirements